WTC - Transition Training

 Taxi to the duty runway and hold short.
 Perform you pre-take-off checks and when ready, check for traffic and line up on the active runway.

-Conduct a normal take-off according to the Pilot Operating Handbook.
+Conduct a normal take-off according to the Pilot Operating Handbook and remain in the Traffic Pattern (Circuit).